 A number of companies offers day trips from Las Vegas to Death Valley.
 Some of these tours focus on Death Valley itself, whilst others might include other stops.
 Here are some options to consider.

-- This full day small group tour visits the highlights Death Valley, and includes a snack lunch and fees.
+- This full day small group tour visits the highlights of Death Valley, and includes a snack lunch and fees.
 It can also be purchased as a private tour.

 - This full day trip from Las Vegas includes the major highlights of Las Vegas, park fees and a packed lunch